Abrhammmo/GooglePlay-scraping_week-2/README.md

 * All steps are **modular**: new preprocessing steps or filters can be added easily.
 * The preprocessing pipeline is **robust** against missing or malformed data.
 * This dataset is now ready for **machine learning**, **text analysis**, or **dashboard visualizations**.

+## Task 2 – Thematic Analysis of Bank Reviews

+This task focuses on analyzing user reviews for multiple banks to identify recurring themes, extract insights, and provide actionable recommendations for improving user experience.

+Steps Performed

+* Data Preprocessing

+Cleaned, normalized, and tokenized review text.

+Removed noise such as special characters, stopwords, and irrelevant content to ensure high-quality input for analysis.

+* Theme Clustering

+Applied TF-IDF vectorization to convert reviews into numerical features.

+Used KMeans clustering to group reviews into 5 meaningful themes for each bank.

+* Keyword Extraction

+Identified the top keywords for each theme to summarize the main topics discussed by users.

+* Visualization

+Created plots showing keywords per theme for each bank, enabling quick interpretation of user feedback.

+* Cross-Bank Comparison

+Compared themes across banks to identify common strengths, weaknesses, and areas for improvement.

+* Actionable Insights

+Highlighted recurring complaints, such as transaction issues and login errors.

+Identified praised features, including smooth UI and fast processing times.

+* Scalability

+The pipeline can handle incoming review data, automatically categorizing new reviews and updating visualizations.

+* Output

+CSV files containing keywords, theme clusters, and review counts.

+Visualizations for each bank showing key themes and associated keywords.

+Comparative insights across banks to guide strategic improvements in user experience.